J.B. Nethercutt: Cars

 In 1956, Nethercutt purchased two cars, a 1936 Duesenberg Convertible Roadster for $5,000 and a 1930 DuPont Town Car for $500, which both needed restoration.
 He estimated the restoration of the DuPont would take a few weeks, but ended up taking over 18 months and over $65,000.
 In 1958, his prolonged project to rebuild his DuPont was not in vain and he won Best of Show at the Pebble Beach Concours d'Elegance.
 In 1971, Nethercutt purchased a large land lot in the Los Angeles neighborhood of Sylmar.
 Construction began on a personal 60,000 square-foot 10 story tall building with six floors to house his vehicles and other antique collections, featuring his private penthouse on the top floor.
 The Nethercutt Collection was built next to a Merle Norman manufacturing plant.

 The first two stories of the tower, the Lower and Grand Salon, feature his vehicle collection of 30 cars on display.
 The third story features an awards room from concours competitions and collection of hood ornaments.
 The fourth story consists of a music room with several large antique music boxes and player pianos, with a Wurlitzer theatre organ in the centerpiece of the room.
-The fourth floor also featured a Louis XV styled dining room with a private chef for his family and friends.
+The fourth floor also featured a Louis XV style dining room with a private chef for his family and friends.
 The fifth floor has a theatre and a large collection of pianos.
 The top floor featured his private penthouse.
 The collection's first four floors are open to the public free of charge with reserved guided tours.

 In the late 1970s, Nethercutt purchased the Twenty Grand, the only 1933 Rollston Arlington Torpedo-bodied Duesenberg SJ and gave it a full original restoration, changing the exterior color from black to a metallic silver and refining the interior.
 Once the restoration was completed, Nethercutt entered it into Pebble Beach in 1980 and won Best of Show.
 Because of the car's reputation and beauty, it was exhibited in Essen, Germany as one of The Ten Most Beautiful Cars in the World.